luyadev/luya/docs/guide/app-themes.md

 ## Import and Activate

 While running the `import` (`./vendor/bin/luya import`) command, the theme information will be loaded from the `theme.json` and stored in the database.
-The imported will show the imported themes when running the import command.
+The command will list the imported themes and layouts after running.

-After a succesfull import of the new theme, the theme itself can be activated in the CMS Admin `Themes` section:
+After a succesfull import of the new theme, the theme itself can be activated in the CMS Admin `Themes` section.
+**For each new and exists pages you have to set/change the selected layout file**

 ![theme-management](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/theme-management.png "LUYA theme management")

-**For each new and exists pages you have to set/change the selected layout file**

 > For developing purposes themes can also be activated withing the {{luya\theme\ThemeManager}} component with {{luya\theme\ThemeManager::$activeThemeName}} property.